-Audit & sustainability committee
+Audit committee

-The committee considered whether the current members (individually/collectively) of the audit & sustainability committee satisfy the requirements of the Companies Act and King IV.
-Following this review, it is recommended that the election of the members of the audit & sustainability committee be approved by the shareholders at the AGM.
-The members of the audit & sustainability committee will serve for a one-year term, concluding at the FY2022 AGM.
+The committee considered whether the current members (individually/collectively) of the audit committee satisfy the requirements of the Companies Act and King IV.
+It is recommended that the election of the members of the audit committee be approved by the shareholders at the AGM.
+The members of the audit committee will serve for a one-year term, concluding at the FY2023 AGM.